joemarshall/websensors/_lessons/8.Machine_learning_for_sensor_processing/machine_learning_2.md

     time.sleep(0.01) # 100th of a second
 `  ,hasConsole:true,hasGraph:true,showCode:true,editable:true,showFileButtons:true,hasUploadBox:true,caption:"This script does the tempo tap implementation by using the pretrained model you created above."})
 </script>

-{% comment %}
-# TODO: 1) colab workbook for the ground truth files
-# TODO: 2) work out how to load files from colab back to pyodide
-#       - i.e. allow an upload to script filesystem on the pyodide box
-# todo: 3) train and test it
-# todo  4) make body sensing page
-{% endcomment %}